containers/podman/docs/source/markdown/podman-system-reset.1.md

 **podman system reset** [*options*]

 ## DESCRIPTION
-**podman system reset** removes all pods, containers, images and volumes.
+**podman system reset** removes all pods, containers, images, networks and volumes.

 This command must be run **before** changing any of the following fields in the `containers.conf` or `storage.conf` files: `driver`, `static_dir`, `tmp_dir`